Shame

 Have you met people who continually apologize?
 This incessant apologizing can give the impression the person is feeling unworthy or even embarrassed for merely existing.
 Or perhaps you have met people who appear bossy and would not think of apologizing for anything.
 Instead, they try to control the people and situations around them.
 The spirit of shame may be operating in each of these people.

-How Does the Spirit of Shame Affect Us?
-The A-B-C Series on Ancestral Influences #shame #healing #prayer Share on XAbandonment can trigger shame.
+Abandonment can trigger shame.
 When we feel abandoned, we believe the lie we have no value, or we are a mistake or flawed.
 The spirit of shame is the enemy’s tool to separate us from our true identity in the Lord.

 During that encounter with the Lord, I finally understood holding on to my shame was in effect saying what Jesus did on the cross for me was not enough.
 That thought horrified me.
 Jesus gave us the ultimate sacrifice when He died on the cross for our sins.
-If the Lord of the universe forgave me and washed me clean, and I know He did, what right did I have holding on to shame?
+If the Lord of the universe forgave me and washed me clean, and I know He did, what right did I have holding on to past mistakes?
 My heart had finally accepted this powerful truth.

 Be sure to share your thoughts in our Facebook Group Healing Prayer Discussion.